You can ask the court to enforce a parenting agreement or order if the other parent isn't following the agreement or order. For example:

 Provincial Court or Supreme Court?

-You have to apply to enforce your order or agreement in the same court that it is filed.
 Choose either the Provincial Court guide or Supreme Court guide below.